 Come, discover the largest monolithic church in Europe, the catacombs, Chapel of Trinity!
 Saunter in the village in a couple, or with your family and friends to discover its amazing landscapes and visit surrounding vineyards!

-After discovering the heritage of Saint-Emilion, you can visit wineries in the surroundings of the village!
+After exploring the heritage of Saint-Emilion, you can visit wineries in the surroundings of the village!

 The town is separated in 4 “towns”, and each “town” name one of the four seasons.